by Jeffrey L. Hunt

 Once a generation, Jupiter catches and passes Saturn.
 This is known as a Great Conjunction.
 Both planets move slowly around the sun because of their distance from our central star.
 A Jupiter year is nearly 12 Earth-years long while Saturn revolves around the sun in nearly 30 years.
 A Jupiter-Saturn conjunction is rare enough for observers to take notice of this unique pairing.

-Click through the gallery of Jupiter and Saturn images of their planetary motion during 2020 here
+See the gallery of Jupiter and Saturn images of their planetary motion during 2020 here

 Jupiter takes nearly 20 years to move past Saturn, travel around the sun, and pass Saturn again.
 When Jupiter passes Saturn on December 21, 2020, they will be very close, only 0.1° apart!
 This is the closest conjunction since the Great Conjunction of July 16, 1623!
 The next Great Conjunction is October 31, 2040, when the two planets are 1.1° apart.
 At the next conjunction the planets are low in the east-southeast before sunrise.